fbpx

 Jan 24, 2018 | Gig Performer Blog, GP2 New Features

-Gig Performer’s Recorder provides a simple way to capture every audio input channel to its own wave file, paving the way to capturing the entire raw live performance of a band for later post processing.
-The feature is aimed mostly at FoH engineers who are using Gig Performer to add live effects processing to a show (Yes, that’s right, Gig Performer isn’t just for keyboard players or guitarists!).
+The feature is particularly useful for FoH engineers who are using Gig Performer to add live effects processing to a show.
+Yes, that’s right, Gig Performer isn’t just for keyboard players or guitarists!.

 Important note: Gig Performer v4.5 and later can record both inputs and/or outputs in mono and/or stereo.
 Please check out this YouTube video for detailed guidelines.